ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 This map type got me started on my journey, so it’s only fitting that this is the first map to showcase.
 For this challenge, I explored some information about vehicle access per household gathered through the 2021 UK census.
 I thought it would be a nice visualization to see where the most concentrated population of vehicles would be across the UK.

-The map displays every nature reserve and park in the UK.
-The data was sourced from [data.gov](https://www.data.gov.uk/dataset/acdf4a9e-a115-41fb-bbe9-603c819aa7f7/local-nature-reserves-england).
+This map provides Census 2021 estimates that classify households in England and Wales by car or van availability and by household.
+The data was sourced from [ons.gov.uk](https://www.ons.gov.uk/datasets/RM008/editions/2021/versions/3).

 ## 2. Points